Donegan: History

 "The name of several distinct families in Ireland.
-They were chiefs of the extensive district of Ara, now the barony of Ara (or Duhara) in the north-west of Co.
-Tipperary, and of Ui Cuanach, now the barony of Coonagh in Co.
-Limerick.
+They were chiefs of the extensive district of Ara, now the barony of Ara (or Duhara) in the north-west of County Tipperary, and of Ui Cuanach, now the barony of Coonagh in County Limerick.
 They are frequently mentioned in the Annals during the 11th and 12th century, but after the Anglo-Norman invasion they began to decline and soon disappeared from history.
 Their territory in later times was occupied by a branch of the O'Briens, the chief of which was styled Mac I Brien Ara.
 The O'Donegans of Cork were anciently chiefs of the Three Plains, now the barony of Orrery in the neighborhood of Rathluirc.
 Their patrimony was granted by King John of England to William de Barry, under the name of Muskerry-Donegan.
 There were in ancient times, three distinct families of O'Donegans in Ulster, and the name is still extant in that province.
 The O'Donegans were numerous at the end of the 16th century in the midlands and in North Connacht; and though by no means common, the name is at the present found in all provinces."

-Variations of the spelling, including Duigenan, Duignan, Dignan, Dignam, and Degnan, may derive from another Irish family, the Clan Ó Duibhgeannáin of Co.
-Roscommon and Co.
-Leitrim.
+Variations of the spelling, including Duigenan, Duignan, Dignan, Dignam, and Degnan, may derive from another Irish family, the Clan Ó Duibhgeannáin of County Roscommon and County Leitrim.

 Dinnegan is an anglicized form of the Gaelic Irish surname Ó Duinnegáin which itself is a variant of Ó Donnagáin.
 As Dinnegan it is found almost exclusively in County Longford especially Ballymahon where the family is a branch of Ó Donnagáin of Westmeath, where the name is usually anglicized as (O')Donegan and Dongan.

-The "census" of 1659 and the Fiants of 1540 to 1601 show that in the seventeenth century the name was numerous in the barony of Rathconrath, Co.
-Westmeath and in the barony of Athlone.
-There were a good number in Co.
-Sligo also, whereas two or three generations earlier O'Donegans were found not only in west Leinster but also to an equal extent in Co.
-Cork and adjacent parts of Munster.
+The "census" of 1659 and the Fiants of 1540 to 1601 show that in the seventeenth century the name was numerous in the barony of Rathconrath, County Westmeath and in the barony of Athlone.
+There were a good number in County Sligo also, whereas two or three generations earlier O'Donegans were found not only in west Leinster but also to an equal extent in County Cork and adjacent parts of Munster.